MJamalAhmadKhan/Namal-Criko/Meeting_Videos/README.md

-This folder contain all meeting videos and recording
+This folder contain all meeting videos pictures and recording